 Kakuli Bush Camp is a small, intimate camp situated in an area of South Luangwa National Park known for its high density of wildlife.
 One of Norman Carr Safaris’ seasonal camps, it overlooks a floodplain from an elevated bank of the Luangwa River, not far from its confluence with the Lubi (pronounced Luwi) River.

 Kakuli Bush Camp is a comfortable, ‘no frills’ bushcamp in a game-rich part of the South Luangwa National Park.
 It’s probably best visited towards the end of a camp-to-camp walking safari, or perhaps for its walking and river trips between January to March, when very few other real bushcamps are open in the Luangwa.
 Note that during the hotter times of the year its open aspect and air-cooled tents provide few escapes from the heat.

 Kakuli Bushcamp: Traveller ratings

-Kakuli Bushcamp is small with only five tents.
+Kakuli Bushcamp, in the South Luangwa NP, is small with just five tents.